psi4/psi4/doc/sphinxman/source/glossary_psivariables.rst

    The total electronic energy [Eh] and correlation energy component [Eh] for the modified CCSDT(Q) level of theory.

-.. psivar:: CCSD DIPOLE POLARIZABILITY @ xNM

-   The dipole polarizability in atomic units [(e^2 a0^2)/E_h] calculated at the CCSD level for a given (x) wavelength, (x) rounded to nearest integer.

-.. psivar:: CCSD QUADRUPOLE POLARIZABILITY @ xNM

-   The quadrupole polarizability in atomic units [(e^2 a0^3)/E_h] calculated at the CCSD level for a given (x) wavelength, (x) rounded to nearest integer.

-.. psivar:: CCSD SPECIFIC ROTATION (LEN) @ xNM

-   The specific rotation [deg/(dm (g/cm^3))] calculated at the CCSD level in the length gauge for a given (x) wavelength, (x) rounded to nearest integer.

-.. psivar:: CCSD SPECIFIC ROTATION (VEL) @ xNM

-   The specific rotation [deg/(dm (g/cm^3))] calculated at the CCSD level in the velocity gauge for a given (x) wavelength, (x) rounded to nearest integer.

-.. psivar:: CCSD SPECIFIC ROTATION (MVG) @ xNM

-   The specific rotation [deg/(dm (g/cm^3))] calculated at the CCSD level in the modified velocity gauge for a given (x) wavelength, (x) rounded to nearest integer.

-.. psivar:: CCSD ROTATION (LEN) ORIGIN-DEPENDENCE @ xNM

-   The origin-dependence of the CCSD specific rotation in deg/[dm (g/cm^3)]/bohr and the length gauge, computed at (x) wavelength, (x) rounded to nearest integer.

-.. psivar:: CCname ROOT m CORRELATION ENERGY
-   CCname ROOT m (h) CORRELATION ENERGY
-   CCname ROOT m CORRELATION ENERGY - h TRANSITION

-   The correlation energy of given method from ground state to root m in h symmetry.
-   Conventions for root indexing and whether h refers to transition or root irrep are as in :ref:`sec:psivarnotes`.

-.. psivar:: CCname ROOT m TOTAL ENERGY
-   CCname ROOT m (h) TOTAL ENERGY
-   CCname ROOT m TOTAL ENERGY - h TRANSITION
-   TD-fctl ROOT m TOTAL ENERGY
-   TD-fctl ROOT m (h) TOTAL ENERGY
-   TD-fctl ROOT m TOTAL ENERGY - h TRANSITION

-   The total energy of given method from ground state to root m in h symmetry.
-   Conventions for root indexing and whether h refers to transition or root irrep are as in :ref:`sec:psivarnotes`.

-.. psivar:: CCname ROOT n (h) -> ROOT m (i) EINSTEIN A (LEN)

-   The Einstein A coefficient, the spontaneous emission 'probability.'
-   Units are in [1/s].

-.. psivar:: CCname ROOT n (h) -> ROOT m (i) EINSTEIN B (LEN)

-   The Einstein B coefficient, the stimulated emission 'probability' in terms of energy density.
-Units are in [m^3 / J / s^2].

 .. psivar:: CEPA(0) DIPOLE